 Situated at a height of 4136 meters, Dhankar is one of the most captivating and curious landmarks of Spiti Valley.
 The lake is a 3-4 hour trek from the village of Dhankar, located between the towns of Tabo and Kaza in Himachal Pradesh.

-One of the best kept secrets of the North East, Dzükou Valley is visited for its natural beauty and wild flowers spread across lush green meadows.
+One of the best kept secrets of the North East, Dzükou Valley must be visited for its natural beauty and wild flowers spread across lush green meadows.
 The mystic charm of this beautiful valley located in Manipur-Nagaland border attracts several enthusiasts round the year.

 One can easily be reminded of the Great Canyons of the Colorado river at Gandikota in Andhra Pradesh.
 With gorges, colored rocks and the river pennar cutting the valley, the landscape is nothing less than mystical.